elaborate-code/laravel-resource-routes/README.md

 ![banner](https://banners.beyondco.de/Laravel%20Resource%20Routes.png?theme=dark&packageManager=composer+require&packageName=elaborate-code%2Flaravel-resource-routes&pattern=eyes&style=style_1&description=A+complementary+Route+Facade+with+methods+to+register+resource+routes&md=1&showWatermark=0&fontSize=100px&images=https%3A%2F%2Flaravel.com%2Fimg%2Flogomark.min.svg)

-`Route::ressource` is a very convenient method that handles many conventions on the fly like **the controller methods names**, **the URI** and the **HTTP verb**.
-But you may often find yourself altering methods signatures on the **ressource controller** that pushes you to extract the method route and chain `Route::ressource` with `only` or `except`.
-In the case you find yourself using `Route::ressource` for only one or two methods, this package may come in handy, to offer what may seem as a cleaner syntax (opinionaed).
+`Route::ressource` is a very convenient method that handles many conventions on the fly like **the controller methods names**, **the URI**, and **the HTTP verb**.
+But you may often find yourself altering methods signatures on **the ressource controller** that pushes you to extract the method route and chain `Route::ressource` with `only` or `except`.

+In the case you find yourself using `Route::ressource` for only one or two methods, this package may come in handy, to offer what may seem as a cleaner syntax (opinionated).

 ## Installation